-Grants are one of the most essential parts of any successful non-profit organization.
+Grants are one of the essential parts of any successful non-profit organization.
 Typically the process for applying can be a long and strenuous task that can be highly competitive.
-This is where the Google Ad Grant program comes in as a knight in shining armour.
+This situation is where the Google Ad Grant program comes in like a knight in shining armor.

 1. Meet Google Ad Grant Requirements

-Your group must hold a non-profit status and be registered as a valid charity.
-US based charities must have 501(c)(3) status.
-This means the organization is tax exempt.
-For more information you can learn how to gain 501(c)(3) status.
+Your group must hold a non-profit status and register as a valid charity.
+US-based charities must have 501(c)(3) status.
+This means the organization is tax-exempt.
+For more information, you can learn how to gain 501(c)(3) status.
 For organizations outside of the US, you will need to follow your country’s specific guidelines for charity status that Google outlines.
 There are a few exceptions to the rules which are the following types of organizations:

 - Government Organizations or Entities